 |Did you know that ....
 Ireland is responsible for half of the world's aircraft leasing!

 Ireland is also an established international aviation leasing hub.
 Aviation Services, have seen huge growth in recent years - 40% of the world’s commercial leased aircraft is managed from Ireland, according to IDA Ireland.

 14 of the 15 biggest leasing companies by fleet size have operations in Dublin, with 100bn in assets, around 22% of the global fleet of aircraft, leased from Ireland.

 Well-known commercial passenger airlines here include Aer Lingus, the largest airline operating out of Ireland; Ryanair, which is one of the largest airlines in Europe; CityJet and Aer Arann/Stodart Air.
 Foreign based airlines are also very important and often carry a higher proportion of business visitors and tourists than Irish ones.

 Dublin Airport following the addition of Terminal 2

 Ireland also has a vibrant business and general aviation sector and a well developed airport infrastructure.
 The State owns three airports; Dublin, Shannon and Cork.
 There are also several regional airports around the country (Donegal, Galway, Knock, Sligo, Waterford, Kerry and the Aran islands).

 The Irish Aviation Authority is responsible for the management of Irish controlled airspace.
 Air traffic management, Safety regulation and Aviation security are its key responsibilities.

-Pilots and flight attendants may be the most visible employees in the sector, but did you realise that 2 out of every 3 workers in this industry work in a ground occupation?
+Pilots and Cabin Crew are probably the most visible employees in the sector, but did you know that 2 out of every 3 people employed in this industry actually work in a ground occupation?